SirStevesALot/chromium_new_tab_page/README.md

-Save manifest.json clock.js and index.html in a folder.
+Save manifest.json clock_24.js clock_am_pm.js and index.html in a folder

+Rename either the clock_24.js or clock_am_pm.js to clock.js depending on the one you wish to use

-Open chrome://extensions/.
+Open chrome://extensions/

-Turn on Developer mode (top-right).
+Turn on Developer mode (top-right)

-Click Load unpacked and pick the folder.
+Click Load unpacked and pick the folder

-The extension will inject the extension on the new tab page.
+The extension will inject the extension on the new tab page